 Assessment plays an important part in helping to recognise children's progress, understand their needs, and to plan activities and support.
 It is an ongoing process that involves observing children to understand their level of achievement, interests and learning styles.
 These observations are then reflected upon and used to inform and shape learning experiences for each child.
-The majority of our observations are recorded in the children's individual learning journals so that a journey of the child's progress can be seen.
+The majority of our observations are recorded on Tapestry alongside the children's individual learning journals.
+This is so that a journey of the child's progress can be seen, shared and contributed to by parents/carers at home.